Free Carrier: Learn the Responsibilities, Advantages, and Disadvantages of Using an FCA Shipping Agreement

 FCA allows a buyer to have ultimate control over the transportation of their products after the cargo has been formally exported from the country of origin.
 Some buyers feel that they can take advantage of this Incoterm because of the ability to control all moving pieces of the logistics process.

-When buyers routinely purchase containerized goods, and they have an established China 3rd party logistics company or China Freight Forwarder they can rely on, FCA can be an advantageous Incoterm.
+When buyers routinely purchase containerized goods, and they have an established 3rd party logistics company or freight forwarder they can rely on, FCA can be an advantageous Incoterm.
 With FCA, the buyer controls all costs associated with the logistics process after the formal export.
 This means that they can rely on their shipping service provider to find the best price and solution for the cargo from the port of origin to the final destination.

 Buyers will opt to use the FCA Incoterm when they are confident that their shipping service provider can beat the loading costs offered by the seller.